bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-09-20-newsletter.md

   These optimizations minimize iterations to improve linearization performance, but may increase startup and per-iteration costs.
 This is part of the [cluster mempool][topic cluster mempool] project.
-See Newsletter [#315][news315 cluster].
+See Newsletter [#315][news315 cluster]. {% assign timestamp="53:53" %}

 - [Bitcoin Core #30807][] changes the signaling of an [assumeUTXO][topic assumeutxo] node that is syncing the background chain from `NODE_NETWORK` to `NODE_NETWORK_LIMITED` so that peer nodes don’t request blocks older than about a week from it.
-This fixes a bug where a peer would request a historical block and get no response, causing it to disconnect from the assumeUTXO node.
+This fixes a bug where a peer would request a historical block and get no response, causing it to disconnect from the assumeUTXO node. {% assign timestamp="55:24" %}

 - [LND #8981][] refactors the `paymentDescriptor` type to only use it within the `lnwallet` package.
-This is to later replace `paymentDescriptor` with a new structure called `LogUpdate` to simplify how updates are logged and handled, as part of a series of PRs implementing dynamic commitments, a type of [channel commitment upgrade][topic channel commitment upgrades].
+This is to later replace `paymentDescriptor` with a new structure called `LogUpdate` to simplify how updates are logged and handled, as part of a series of PRs implementing dynamic commitments, a type of [channel commitment upgrade][topic channel commitment upgrades]. {% assign timestamp="56:36" %}

 - [LDK #3140][] adds support for paying static [BOLT12][topic offers] invoices to send [async payments][topic async payments] as an always online sender as defined in [BOLTs #1149][], but without including the invoice request in the payment [onion message][topic onion messages].
-Sending as an often offline sender or receiving async payments is not yet possible, so the flow cannot yet be tested end-to-end.
+Sending as an often offline sender or receiving async payments is not yet possible, so the flow cannot yet be tested end-to-end. {% assign timestamp="57:34" %}

 - [LDK #3163][] updates the [offers][topic offers] message flow by introducing a `reply_path` in BOLT12 invoices.
-This allows the payer to send the error message back to the payee in case of an invoice error.
+This allows the payer to send the error message back to the payee in case of an invoice error. {% assign timestamp="58:50" %}

 - [LDK #3010][] adds functionality for a node to retry sending an invoice request to an [offer][topic offers] reply path if it hasn't yet received the corresponding invoice.
-Previously, if an invoice request message on a single reply path offer failed due to network disconnection, it wasn't retried.
+Previously, if an invoice request message on a single reply path offer failed due to network disconnection, it wasn't retried. {% assign timestamp="59:40" %}

 - [BDK #1581][] introduces changes to the [coin selection][topic coin selection] algorithm by allowing for a customizable fallback algorithm in the `BranchAndBoundCoinSelection` strategy.
 The signature of the `coin_select` method is updated to allow a random number generator to be passed directly to the coin selection algorithm.
-This PR also includes additional refactorings, internal fallback handling, and simplification of error handling.
+This PR also includes additional refactorings, internal fallback handling, and simplification of error handling. {% assign timestamp="1:00:18" %}

 - [BDK #1561][] removes the `bdk_hwi` crate from the project, to simplify dependencies and CI.
-The `bdk_hwi` crate contained `HWISigner`, which has now been moved to the `rust_hwi` project.
+The `bdk_hwi` crate contained `HWISigner`, which has now been moved to the `rust_hwi` project. {% assign timestamp="1:01:21" %}

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=four_days_after_posting %}